portive/slate-plugin/docs/guides/01-getting-started.md

 npm install --save slate-portive
 ```

-### Introducing `slate-portive` Presets
+### Presets

 Presets are a great way to start with `slate-portive`.
-They are easy to setup and includes the features most people want like image resizing and a progress bar during uploads.
-Later, you can create your own custom Elements or modify a Preset.
+They are easy to setup and includes the features most people want like image resizing and an upload progress bar.
+Later, we'll show you how to create your own custom Elements or modify a Preset.

-This Getting Started guide leads you through setting up `slate-portive` with two presets:
+This Getting Started guide leads you through setting up `slate-portive` with two of the presets:

-- `ImageBlock`: An image preset that is a void block that shows the image with drag resize controls and an upload progress bar
+- `ImageBlock`: An image preset that is a `void` `block` that shows the image with drag resize controls and an upload progress bar
-- `AttachmentBlock`: An attachment preset that is a void block that shows the original filename, file size and an upload progress bar
+- `AttachmentBlock`: An attachment preset that is a `void` `block` that shows the original filename, file size and an upload progress bar

-### Setting Up Types
+### Configure Types

 > 🌞 If you aren't using TypeScript skip this step.
 >
-> If you are using TypeScript, read the [Slate Documentation for TypeScript](https://docs.slatejs.org/concepts/12-typescript) first.
+> If you are using TypeScript, read the [Slate Documentation for TypeScript](https://docs.slatejs.org/concepts/12-typescript) if you aren't familiar with CustomTypes already.

 Add the `ImageBlockElement` and `AttachmentBlockElement` to your `CustomTypes`.
+In this example, we include a `ParagraphElement`

 ```ts
 import { BaseEditor, BaseText } from "slate"